 Whole Foods’ Corporate Vision Statement

 Whole Foods Market’s corporate vision is to “grow by increasing and investing profits strategically while focusing on four clear priorities: Creating the best customer experience in stores and online, investing in Team Member growth and happiness, delivering exceptional business performance and expanding reach to serve customers in new ways.”
 This corporate vision is known as the “Growing with Purpose” vision, which reinforces the health food retailer’s commitment to its corporate mission statement.
 The following are the components of Whole Foods Market’s corporate vision statement:

 - The four priorities

 Growth is the main factor in Whole Foods’ corporate vision.
 The company can increase its profits in various ways, including market penetration to reach more shoppers.
 The vision statement requires the grocery business to implement strategies for higher revenues.
 These strategies must consider the retail industry environment.
-For instance, the external analysis of Whole Foods Market shows the significance of competitive rivalry and suppliers’ leverage.
+For instance, the Five Forces analysis of Whole Foods Market shows the significance of competitive rivalry and suppliers’ leverage.
 To satisfy the “growth” component of its corporate vision statement, the retail company must overcome such external challenges and barriers to business growth.